useIceberg/iceberg-editor/README.md

 # Iceberg editor for WordPress

 With [Iceberg](https://useiceberg.com/), you get what you need to write beautifully in [WordPress](https://wordpress.org), along with many delightful extras you’d never expect.
 Your next favorite writing application just may be WordPress + Iceberg.
+Iceberg allows you to write within the WordPress block editor in a way that feels much more natural than working with “blocks”.

+Our goal is not to remove blocks, but rather to deemphasize them – and any non-essential elements within the editor – to promote a focus on writing.

 ![Iceberg editor for publishers using WordPress](https://user-images.githubusercontent.com/1813435/77789961-597d0100-703a-11ea-8a9b-f412917360f4.png)